Virginia Labor Laws Guide

 Virginia required leave

-While employers do have to offer and provide required leave to all their employees, they don’t necessarily have to compensate them for that period.
+While employers must offer and provide required leave to all their employees, they don’t necessarily have to compensate them for that period.

 Still, some company policies will offer paid required leave.